turbot/tailpipe-docs/docs/collect/configure.md

     connection = connection.aws.logs
     bucket     = "my-logs-bucket"
   }

-  source "file" {
-    path = "/path/to/files"
 }
-}
 ```

 The block label denotes the source type - `aws_s3_bucket`, `file`, etc. The source types are defined in plugins, and the arguments vary by type.
 The[ Tailpipe Hub](https://hub.tailpipe.io) provides extended documentation and examples for plugin sources.
 The [`file` source](/docs/reference/config-files/partition#file-source) is provided by the core plugin, which is included in every Tailpipe installation.

-A plugin's source mechanism is responsible for:
+The source is responsible for:
 - turning raw data into rows
 - initiating file transfers / requests
 - downloading / copying raw data
 - unzipping/untaring, etc
 - incremental transfer / tracking, retrying, etc

 <!--